 - Can usually be found on sale for $1.99-$2.50 (I had a $1/1 coupon so mine was .99).

 - It takes about 10-12 minutes (after prepping berries), depending on how fast your mixture comes to a boil to complete the jam.

 Ball No Cook Freezer Jam

-- Uses 4 cups crushed fruit to only 1-1/2 cups of sugar
+- Uses 4 cups crushed fruit to only 1-1/2 cups of sugar.

 - There is no boiling required at all.

-- Is usually priced at around $1.30 and I haven’t seen a coupon for them.
+- It’s usually priced at around $1.30 per package.

 - It makes a looser jam.

 Both of these pectins have their pros and cons, but I really like the Ball no-cook type the best and have been using it since I discovered it a few years ago.
 I know it doesn’t make as much in a batch, but it uses less sugar, costs less, and takes less time.
 But the biggest reason is that we all find the flavor just a little brighter and fresher without the heating that the berries get with the Sure Jell.

 UPDATE: Read more about how I make freezer jam here, including more thoughts on commercial pectins.